-Paul Edmonds is currently on our screens as the official hairdresser to the new series of Britain’s Next Top Model, but when he’s not tending to the tresses of the hopeful contenders, he’s making transformations happen on his other clients – including Oscar-winning actress Emma Thompson.
+Paul Edmonds is currently on our screens as the official hairdresser to the new series of Britain’s Next Top Model (Thursdays, 9pm on Lifetime - BT TV Channel 329/384 HD), but when he’s not tending to the tresses of the hopeful contenders, he’s making transformations happen on his other clients – including Oscar-winning actress Emma Thompson.

-And with the release of Emma’s latest movie Beauty & the Beast, in which she plays loveable teapot Mrs Potts, Paul lets us in on the secrets of some of Emma’s most memorable movie hairstyles.
+And with Emma’s latest movie Beauty & the Beast selling out box offices, in which she plays loveable teapot Mrs Potts, Paul lets us in on the secrets of some of Emma’s most memorable movie hairstyles.

 “I met Emma Thompson through my client Alan Rickman,” says Paul.